JoecosB/JoecosB.github.io/README.md

 # JoecosGarage
 totally junk
-This is a site full og junk, have fun viewing junk!
+This is a site full of junk, have fun viewing junk!